Advertising meetings of creditors on the AFSA website

 - Meeting advertisements can be found on the creditor meetings page on AFSA’s website.

 - Section 12 of the Bankruptcy Act provides the Inspector-General with the power to investigate issues of concern.
 Investigations concerning creditor meetings can be instigated by notices lodged for publication, during inspections or through a complaint.
 AFSA will examine the level of registered trustees’ compliance with the obligations set out in this practice document and the legislative framework outlined in part 1 above.

 - Where breaches of these obligations or a lack of record-keeping is identified, the trustee or controlling trustee will be asked to take appropriate remedial action, including a change in practice.

-Officers in AFSA’s Enforcement and Practitioner Supervision division act as delegates of the Inspector-General in Bankruptcy
+Officers in AFSA’s Enforcement and Practitioner Surveillance division act as delegates of the Inspector-General in Bankruptcy